dustcraft/Segnet-label/README.md

 # Segnet-label
+These three files could help you to make your own mask files & list for SegNet (https://github.com/alexgkendall/caffe-segnet).

 Handbook is written in Chinese and translated into English partly.
 The English edition will come in the future.

 The matlab codes need third party function -natsortfiles function (see http://cn.mathworks.com/matlabcentral/fileexchange/34464-customizable-natural-order-sort ) ,and these codes were compiled by Matlab 2016a.